St. Lawrence species

 A big fish

 The largest Atlantic sturgeon ever caught was a female measuring 4.6 m and weighing 365 kg.
-This was in 1924, in the estuary of the Saint John River in New Brunswick.
+This fish was caught in the estuary of the Saint John River, New Brunswick in 1924.

-BENEFITS : Atlantic sturgeon is rich in vitamins A, D and B12, as well as in minerals such as phosphorus, potassium, and calcium.
+Atlantic sturgeon is rich in vitamins A, D and B12, as well as in minerals such as phosphorus, potassium and calcium.

-A flagship product, sturgeon eggs are highly sought-after, as they are the only ones that can be called “caviar”.
+A flagship product, sturgeon eggs are highly sought-after, as they are the only eggs that can be called “caviar.”
 They are one of the world’s most expensive gourmet products.

 • Given its threatened status, we do not recommend eating sturgeon.